Emergency Load Reduction Program

 How It Works

-Participation during an ELRP event is entirely voluntary, and no financial penalties will result from not meeting or exceeding nominated target during the event.
+Program Incentives: Participants enrolled in the ELRP will receive a financial incentive of $2/kWh for verified load shed.
+Participation during an ELRP event is entirely voluntary, and no financial penalties will result from not meeting or exceeding a nominated target during the event.
 You will be paid for what you deliver.
 See official terms and conditions for more details.

 The programs described herein are funded by California utility customers and administered by San Diego Gas & Electric Company (SDG&E®) under the auspices of the CPUC.